 Domicile Check ✓

-A domicile is your legal residence, and if you’re an American expat moving abroad, it’s important to have evidence of the established domicile abroad for yourself, the state you’re leaving, and the IRS.
+A domicile is your legal residence, and if you’re a US citizen moving abroad, it’s important to have evidence of the established domicile abroad for yourself, the state you’re leaving, and the IRS.

 How can you prove you legally reside abroad?